microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 **Key Features:**

-Azure Cognitive Search Service and Azure OpenAI Service drive huge cost saving in contact center operations while improving contact center efficiency & customer satisfaction.
-Post-call insights inform actions, leading to better customer experiences, increased satisfaction, and improved staffing allocation for maximum efficiency.
+Azure Cognitive Search and Azure OpenAI can enable new and innovative ways to run contact center operations.
+Post call insights can inform data driven actions to drive decisions around staffing and operations.

 - **Conversation Summarization and Key Phrase Extraction:** Summarize long conversations into a short paragraph and pull out key phrases that are relevant to the conversation.
 - **Batch speech-to-text using Azure Speech:** Transcribe large amounts of audio files asynchronously including speaker diarization and is typically used in post-call analytics scenarios.
 Diarizations the process of recognizing and separating speakers in mono channel audio data.